-But, to put it bluntly, those rumors are false.
+But, to put it bluntly, those rumors of the history behind how April 20, and 4/20, got associated with marijuana are false.

-The most credible story traces the date to Marin County, Calif.
+The most credible story traces 4/20 to Marin County, Calif.
 In 1971, five students at San Rafael High School would meet at 4:20 p.m. by the campus’ statue of chemist Louis Pasteur to partake.
 They chose that specific time because extracurricular activities had usually ended by then.
-This group—Steve Capper, Dave Reddix, Jeffrey Noel, Larry Schwartz, and Mark Gravich —became known as the “Waldos” because they met at a wall.
+This group — Steve Capper, Dave Reddix, Jeffrey Noel, Larry Schwartz, and Mark Gravich — became known as the “Waldos” because they met at a wall.
 They would say “420” to each other as code for marijuana.

 As Reddix told TIME in 2017, “We got tired of the Friday-night football scene with all of the jocks.
 We were the guys sitting under the stands smoking a doobie, wondering what we were doing there.”